marler8997/zigup/README.md

 * set/clear the "keep" flag on a compiler.
 Each keep flag can also have a note explaining why it's being kept.
 * clean (cleans compilers without the "keep" flag and aren't the default)
 * set/remove compiler in current environment.
 Probably require creating a bash/batch script that the user could source for each installed compiler.
+* setup the environment for a specific version of the compiler?

 * download zig index file (`zigup fetch-index`)